 "Confirmation" means a written notice confirming the specific terms of a Transaction which may be in any form adequate at law; an example of a Confirmation which may be utilized hereunder is shown in "Exhibit B."

-"Confirm Deadline" means 24 hours after a Party receives a Confirmation; provided, if the Confirmation is not received during a Business Day it shall be deemed received at the open of the next Business Day.

-"Contract Price" means the price for the purchase or sale of Gas pursuant to a Transaction.
+"Confirm Deadline" means two (2) Business Days after a Party receives a Confirmation"Contract Price" means the price for the purchase or sale of Gas pursuant to a Transaction.

 "Daily Contract Quantity" ("DCQ") means the quantity of Gas to be Scheduled each Gas Day pursuant to a Transaction.

 "Day" means a period of 24 consecutive hours, beginning at midnight C.T. on any calendar Day.
-"Business Day" means a Day on which Federal Reserve member banks in New York City are open for business and a Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time.
-"Gas Day" means a period of 24 consecutive hours beginning at the time of the applicable Transporter's gas day.

 "Delivery Point(s)" means the agreed point(s) of delivery pursuant to a Transaction.

-"Force Majeure" means an event not anticipated as of the Effective Date, which is not within the reasonable control of the Party, or in the case of third party obligations or facilities, the third party, claiming suspension, and which by the exercise of due diligence such Party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefor; provided, neither (i) the loss of Buyer's markets nor Buyer's inability economically to use or resell Gas purchased hereunder nor (ii) the loss or failure of Seller's Gas supply, including, without limitation, depletion of reserves or other failure of production, nor Seller's ability to sell Gas to a market at a more advantageous price, shall constitute an event of Force Majeure.
-"Force Majeure" shall include an event of Force Majeure occurring with respect to the facilities or services of Buyer's or Seller's Transporter.
+"Force Majeure" Force Majeure shall include but not be limited to the following: (i) physical events such as acts of God, landslides, lightning, earthquakes, fires, storms or storm warnings, such as hurricanes, which result in evacuation of the affected area, floods, washouts, explosions, breakage or accident or necessity of repairs to machinery or equipment or lines of pipe; (ii) weather related events affecting an entire geographic region, such as low temperatures which cause freezing or failure of wells or lines of pipe; (iii) interruption of firm transportation and/or storage by Transporters; (iv) acts of others such as strikes, lockouts or other industrial disturbances, riots, sabotage, insurrections or wars; and (v) governmental actions such as necessity for compliance with any court order, law, statute, ordinance, or regulation promulgated by a governmental authority having jurisdiction.
+Seller and Buyer shall make reasonable efforts to avoid the adverse impacts of a Force Majeure and to resolve the event or occurrence once it has occurred in order to resume performance.
+Neither party shall be entitled to the benefit of the provisions of Force Majeure to the extent performance is affected by any or all of the following circumstances: (i) the curtailment of interruptible or secondary firm transportation unless primary, in-path, firm transportation is also curtailed; (ii) the party claiming excuse failed to remedy the condition and to resume the performance of such covenants or obligations with reasonable dispatch; or (iii) economic hardship.
+The party claiming Force Majeure shall not be excused from its responsibility for Imbalance Charges.
+Notwithstanding anything to the contrary herein, the parties agree that the settlement of strikes, lockouts or other industrial disturbances shall be entirely within the sole discretion of the party experiencing such disturbance.

 "GAAP" means generally accepted accounting principles, consistently applied.

 "Gas" means methane and other gaseous hydrocarbons meeting the quality standards and specifications of Buyer's Transporter.

+"Gas Day" means a period of 24 consecutive hours beginning at the time of the applicable Transporter's gas day.

-["Guarantor" means, as to Company, Company's [ultimate] parent, Enron ________, and as to Customer, Customer's [ultimate] parent, ________.]
+["Guarantor" means, as to Company, Company's [ultimate] parent, Enron ________,

 "Indemnified Party" and "Indemnifying Party" mean the Party receiving and providing an indemnity, respectively.